Both external and internal radiation therapy may be used to treat prostate cancer.

 External beam radiation therapy uses radiation produced by a machine called a linear accelerator.
-Short bursts of x-rays are fired from the machine at your cancer.
+Short bursts of x-rays are fired from the machine at the tumor.
 The x-rays come out in square shapes; the radiation oncologist designs special blocks or special collimators within the machine to shape the radiation beam so that it treats the cancer and as little normal tissue as possible.

 There are several newer techniques that may be used in treating your prostate cancer, including conformal treatment planning and intensity modulated therapy (IMRT).
 These techniques allow a more precise delivery of radiation to the tumor area and may be used alone or in combination with surgery, hormonal therapy, or brachytherapy (implantation).